 Getting From Thessaloniki To Turkey By Plane

 The route Thessaloniki-Istanbul is about 491 kilometers, while the trip can last about two hours and thirty minutes.
 This is an average trip with some layover time (no more than thirty minutes).
-However, direct flights also connect both capitals; the trip is a bit more than one hour.
+However, direct flights also connect both capitals; the trip takes more than one hour.

-The companies serving the route Thessaloniki-Istanbul are Turkish Airlines, Aegean Airlines, and Olympic Air, with a total of 25-28 flights each week.
+The companies serving the route Thessaloniki-Istanbul are Turkish Airlines, Aegean Airlines, and Olympic Air, with 25-28 flights each week.

-During the peak season in summer, the winter holidays, Christmas, and other special occasions, and on weekends, the schedules are often subject to change, so planning in advance and booking ahead of time can make you save some extra money.
+During the peak season in summer, the winter holidays, Christmas, and other special occasions, and on weekends, the schedules are often subject to change, so planning and booking ahead of time can save you some extra money.

-Checking for flights in advance is also a smart move when finding better departing and landing hours, something you don’t want to disregard when traveling with kids.
+Checking for flights in advance is also an intelligent move when finding better departing and landing hours, something you don’t want to disregard when traveling with kids.

-It is essential to consider that you can land in two different airports when arriving in Istanbul.
-You can either arrive in the Asiatic part, in Sabiha Gokcen, often cheaper, hard to reach, or where many low-cost companies choose to fly.
+You must consider that you can land at two airports when arriving in Istanbul.
+You can either come in the Asiatic part, in Sabiha Gokcen, often cheaper, hard to reach, or where many low-cost companies choose to fly.

-Or you can also arrive at Ataturk International Airport, much more convenient as it is located just minutes from the center of Istanbul.
+Or you can also arrive at Istanbul International Airport, which is much more convenient as it is just minutes from the center of Istanbul.

-Flying times are almost the same (about 4.30 hours), but travel times are much longer if you land in Sabiha Gokcen, because you will need at least an hour (it seldom takes less than two, because traffic on this road is overwhelming), to reach Istanbul central bus station.
+Flying time from Athens to turkey is about 4.5 hours.
+Still, travel times are much longer if you land in Sabiha Gokcen because you will need at least an hour (it seldom takes less than two because traffic on this road is overwhelming) to reach Istanbul’s central bus station.

-The low-cost company Pegasus is an excellent alternative to find cheap flights connecting both capitals.
+The low-cost company Pegasus is an excellent alternative for cheap flights connecting both capitals.

 Travel From Greece To Istanbul By Bus

-No direct bus routes cover the trip from Athens to Istanbul; however, it is possible to arrive in Istanbul via Komotini, a city located in northeastern Greece And although the distance between Athens and Istanbul is 560 km, the road trip is over one thousand kilometers long which can be very tiring.
+No direct bus routes cover the trip from Athens to Istanbul; however, it is possible to arrive in Istanbul via Komotini, a city located in northeastern Greece.
+Although the distance from Greece to Turkey is 560 km, the road trip is over one thousand kilometers long, which can be very tiring.

 How To Travel From Greece To Istanbul By Car

-The most convenient option if you enjoy sightseeing, as well as driving, traveling from Greece to Istanbul by car, can vary immensely according to the place of departure chosen, it can take more or less hours if you depart from one city over another, so pick a good map or GPS device and carefully plan every leg of the road.
+The most convenient option if you enjoy sightseeing, as well as driving, traveling from Greece to Istanbul by car can vary immensely according to the place of departure chosen; it can take more or fewer hours if you depart from one city over another, so pick a good map or GPS device and carefully plan every leg of the road.

 If you’re not a local, you should also add to that expense the car rental costs and remember always to check beforehand if international border crossings are allowed by your car rental company as well as what documents are necessary to present at the border, both for the car and the travelers.

-Remember that you are entering a non-EU country, so visas might be needed too.
+Remember that you are entering a non-EU country, so visas might also be needed.
 When traveling from Athens to Istanbul, you can stop in cities like Thessaloniki, northern Greece, or Kabala before crossing the border near Alexandroupoli.

-So there you have, all the possible options to travel from Greece to Istanbul, which one will be the one you choose?
+So there you have all the options to travel from Greece to Istanbul, which one will be the one you choose?

 Take The Ferry From Turkey To Greece